A Truly Andean Experience

 - Meals: Breakfast, Lunch, and Dinner

-- Location: Chaullay
+- Location: Collpapampa

-- Capacity: 2 people per Andean Hut
+- Capacity: 2 people per Sky Hut

-- Meals: Breakfast, and Dinner
+- Meals: Breakfast and Dinner

 Accommodation in Aguas Calientes

-Selected Hostels & Hotels
+Selected Hotels

-We offer a set of well located hostels & hotels with very comfortable and tasteful decorated rooms.
+We offer a set of well located hotels with very comfortable and tasteful decorated rooms.
 You will find them impecable, clean rooms and beds, adequate toilets and showers.
 A perfect place to rest before the great day!

 - Location: Aguas Calientes

-- Type: Single, Double, Matrimonial
+- Type: Double, Matrimonial, and Triple

 - Meals: Breakfast

-2023 Land Cost
+2025 Land Cost

 Please note that PayPal and our credit/debit card payment gateway, Niubiz, charge a 5% processing fee for online deposits.
 We kindly request that our clients cover this fee, as it is necessary to use their secure service.
 Please be aware that this fee only applies to online deposits.
 If you choose to pay the full amount or remaining balance in cash, there will be no additional charges.